zarrar1607/DeepPicar-v3/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/CSL-KU/DeepPicar-v3/blob/devel/RunAll.ipynb)

-After you are done trainig, you need to copy the trained tflite model file (`large-200x66x3.tflite` by default) to the Pi as follow (alternative, you can simply copy the file via `scp` instead).
+After you are done trainig, you need to copy the trained tflite model file (`large-200x66x3.tflite` by default) to the Pi using the web uploader

-    $ python3 -m uploadserver --directory models/

-On your PC, use your browser to upload the tflite model file to the Pi.
-On the browser URL bar, enter `https://<ip_addr_of_your_pi>:8000/upload`.
-Then, select the downloaded tflite file via `Browse...` and click `Submit Query` to upload the file.

 ## Autonomous control

 Copy the trained model to the DeepPicar.

-Enable autonomous driving by suppling `-d` command line argument as below.
+Enable autonomous driving through the `Start DNN` button.

-    $ sudo python3 deeppicar-kbd.py -d

-You can start/stop autonomous driving by pressing `d` key while running the program.
-Note that you still need to initiate a forward movement by pressing `a` because the DNN only controls steering.

 ## Driving Videos